coralproject/sponge/README.md

 ## Source support

-Sponge currently only supports importing data from foreign databases.
+Sponge currently only supports importing data from mysql, postgresql, mongodb or web services.
 For our plans to support other sources, [see the roadmap](ROADMAP.md).